RocketeerEatingEggs/IFFMOD/README.md

 This code requires Python 3.10.x to run.

 ## Tests done
-Works correctly with blank text fields.
+Works correctly with blank text fields, however pads the song name with spaces.